-" An assessment of whether saturated sediment ablation on stationery bone can mimic bone tool use-wear from Earlier Stone Age contexts " (présentiel/in person)
+" An assessment of whether saturated sediment ablation on stationery bone can mimic bone tool use-wear from Earlier Stone Age contexts " (VISIO/Online; new schedule: 3.05pm)

 1University of Johannesburg [South Africa] - Afrique du Sud

 Several taphonomic processes can alter the surface of archaeological bone in a manner that may cause them to superficially resemble bone tools used as digging implements.
 Under close examination, however, the resultant microwear is usually quite distinct.
 While many experiments have been done to document the effects of fluvial processes on bone surface alteration, there are many mass soil movement processes whose microwear effects have not yet been properly investigated and which could conceivably produce microwear similar to digging implements.